Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Results

-To evaluate the accuracy of our identification, we recruited a team of human experts to validate the results (Materials and Methods~M3).
-These experts demonstrate strong consensus across their independent annotation of groups of papers arbitrarily sampled from the six focal disciplines mentioned above, achieving an average Fleiss' Kappa of 0.960~\cite{landis1977measurement}.
-Meanwhile, the BERT model attains an F1-score of 0.876 when evaluated against expert-labeled data, confirming the reliability of our identification accuracy and laying a robust foundation for our subsequent analysis (Fig.~\ref{fig1}B).
-To provide a rationale and explainability for our identification results, we visualize the average attention strengths within the ultimate layers of our title and abstract BERT models (Fig.~\ref{fig1}C).
-For example, when analyzing an AI-assisted chemistry paper, our model allocates substantial attention to terms such as “artificial intelligence”, and “deep neural networks”.
-Also, collectively, the identified AI papers turn out to be combinations of “artificial intelligence” and conventional research topics across disciplines (Supplementary Fig.~S2).
-These illustrate how the model correctly interprets and accurately identifies AI-related contents.
+To evaluate the accuracy of our identification, we recruited a team of human experts to validate these results (Methods~M4 and Extended Data Fig. 2).
+The experts demonstrate strong consensus across their independent annotation of papers sampled at random from the six disciplines mentioned above, achieving an average Fleiss’ Kappa ($\kappa$) of 0.964~\supercite{landis1977measurement,fleiss1971measuring}.
+The BERT model attains an F1-score of 0.875 in an evaluation that uses the expert labels as ground truth.
+Meanwhile, the strong consensus among experts and high quality for identification is consistent across samples from different eras of AI, confirming the reliability of our identification accuracy and laying a robust foundation for our subsequent analysis (Fig. 1b and Supplementary Table~S1-S4).
+To provide a rationale and explainability for our identification results, we visualize attention strengths in the BERT model with examples, where the model allocates substantial attention to terms such as “neural network” and “large language model”, illustrating how the model correctly interprets and accurately identifies AI-related contents from papers published in different era of AI development (Supplementary Fig.~S2-S3).